-Where the arrangement with a branch or another reporting unit meets the criteria to be a contract with a customer, the Branch recognises the capitation fees promised under that arrangement when or as it transfers the services as listed in the Rules of the Australian Salaried Medical Officers Federation.
-When there is only one distinct service (i.e. the running of the Branch's office), revenue is recognised as these services are provided, which is typically based on the passage of time over the capitation fee period.
-This arrangement reflects the promise to stand ready to provide assistance to any branch in the Branch as required.
-In circumstances where the criteria for a contract with a customer are not met, the Branch will recognise capitation fees as income upon receipt.
+Where the Federation arrangement with a branch or another reporting unit meets the criteria to be a contract with a customer, the Federation recognises the capitation fees promised under that arrangement when or as it transfers the services as listed in the Rules of the Federation.
+When there is only one distinct service (i.e. the running of the federal office), revenue is recognised as these services are provided, which is typically based on the passage of time over the capitation fee period.
+This arrangement reflects the promise to stand ready to provide assistance to any branch in the Federation as required.
+In circumstances where the criteria for a contract with a customer are not met, the Federation will recognise capitation fees as income upon receipt.